 The legacy technology that the bank used to support their compliance control testing and efficiency management processes had reached its end of life.
 Rather than simply replacing the tool with a new system, the bank wanted to adopt a more strategic approach to compliance.

-Using the MetricStream compliance management solution, the bank has enabled a whole new approach to compliance – right from the way they document regulations, manage risks and controls, and assess compliance risks, to the way they create and execute test plans, track compliance issues, and record results.
+Using MetricStream Compliance Management, the bank has enabled a whole new approach to compliance – right from the way they document regulations, manage risks and controls, and assess compliance risks, to the way they create and execute test plans, track compliance issues, and record results.

 The impact of a new or updated regulation on internal processes is calculated through a risk assessment of both inherent and residual risks.
 Based on the resulting score, the compliance team can determine whether or not action must be taken to contain the impact of the regulatory change.
 Several dashboards enable the team to closely track the organization’s regulatory change management status, regulatory developments, tasks, and issues.

-The MetricStream compliance management solution enables a comprehensive approach to the process of defining key performance and risk indicators.
+The MetricStream compliance management product enables a comprehensive approach to the process of defining key performance and risk indicators.
 It also provides a powerful framework to evaluate compliance controls, processes, and risks.

-The MetricStream GRC platform can be used to address multiple current and future GRC use cases across numerous business groups in the organization
+The MetricStream Integrated Risk Platform - intelligent by design, can be used to address multiple current and future GRC use cases across numerous business groups in the organization.